Museum of equipments

 Cooling: contact heat dissipation

-The size of the working surface: 200 mm x 150 mm
+The size of the heated working surface on the top of the equipment: 200 mm x 150 mm

-The height and the volume of the plexiglass box: 250 mm, 3 liters
+The height and the volume of the plexiglas box: 250 mm, 3 liters

-Computer program: requires an IBM-compatible PC running under MS Windows 98 (or higher) operating system
+Computer program: required an IBM-compatible PC running under MS Windows 98 (or higher) operating system

 Starting temperature of the measurements: room temperature